 Janssen Spirituality Centre

 The Janssen Spirituality Centre in Boronia is an initiative of the Society of the Divine Word, together with the Holy Spirit Sisters.
 The Centre is rooted in the Catholic tradition and is named in honour of St Arnold Janssen, whose dream of a united world moved him and his followers to reach out to people of all cultures and spiritual traditions.
-The Director of the Centre is Fr Nick de Groot SVD.
+The Director of the Centre is Fr Thien Nguyen SVD.

 The Centre, formerly the site of a contemplative community of the Good Shepherd Sisters, has been a place of prayer and relaxation since its foundation.
 It has a living tradition of being a place for spiritual retreats and personal renewal.
 For many years it was known as 'Karuna', a place of loving kindness and active compassion.
 This tradition continues as a central focus of the Janssen Spirituality Centre.
 The Centre hosts a range of activities, including Centering Prayer, Lectio Divina, and Yoga-Christian Prayer.
 The Centre is in the process of renewings its original vision of being a centre for inter-religious and cross-cultural relations.